lmmx/validate-call-safe/README.md

 - Validates function arguments using Pydantic's existing `validate_call` decorator
 - Returns a custom error model instead of raising exceptions when validation fails
 - Configurable error information, including JSON representation and string representation of errors
-- Written for Pydantic v2 (more specifically at version 2.8.2)
+- Compatible with Pydantic v2, tested back to version 2.0.1
+- Optional model config and return value validation, as in the original Pydantic `@validate_call` decorator

 ## Installation